 The O'Connell Bridge is a small bridge in the center of Dublin.
 It spans the Liffey River and connects to O'Connell Street in the north.
 It can be said to be the main road of Dublin.
 The bridge itself is not very long, only less than 100 meters.

-The O'Cornell Monument was built in memory of Daniel O'Cornell, the 19th century Irish national leader, and the street was named after him.
+The O'Connell Monument was built to commemorate the Irish national leader Daniel O'Connell in the 19th century.
+This street is also named after him.
 The O’Connell Bridge across the Liffey River opposite the O’Connell Monument is naturally named after him.
-The bridge links O'Cornell Avenue with D&39; Olier Avenue and docks.
-It was built in 1794 and named O'Cornell Bridge in 1880.
-When we went, the streets and bridges were under renovation and construction, so they looked so messy that the whole picture of the bridge could not be seen clearly.
-The middle part of the second and third pictures was the middle of the bridge deck.
-The fourth and fifth pictures were taken on the two sides of the bridge, the Lifei River and the distant bridge.
+This bridge connects O’Connell Avenue and D’Olier Avenue and the pier.
+It was built in 1794 and named O’Connell Bridge in 1880.
+When we went there, the streets and bridges were being renovated, so it looked messy, so that the whole view of the bridge was not clear.
+The part enclosed in the middle of the second and third pictures is the middle of the bridge deck, the fourth and fifth pictures.
+The picture shows the Liffey River on both sides and the bridge in the distance.

 The O’CONNELL BRIDGE (O’CONNELL BRIDGE), which stands on the Liffey River in the center of Dublin, was built in 1794 and named after its current name in 1880.
 It should be said that this is the most important bridge on the Liffey River.
 The huge sculpture of the national hero O'Connell standing at the top of the bridge is watching the people and tourists passing by, witnessing the history and changes of Dublin.
 Compared with another beautiful half-penny bridge on the Liffey River, the Cornell Bridge looks mighty and vicissitudes of life.

 We walked over this bridge almost every day in Dublin for five days.
 Across the bridge is O'Connell Street, where the famous old post office, the bright pillar, and pedestrian street are all on this street.